Structured Data Generation

 The keyword argument i is used to specify the number of values to generate.
 If i is not specified, a reasonable default value (which is 10) is used.

-While it may not be necessary in most cases, it is possible to override the default name of a keyword argument i for a specific field.
+While it may not be necessary in most cases, it is possible to override the default name of a keyword argument i for a specific instance of Fieldset.

 Let’s take a look at the example: